 In 2018, Arbor generated adjusted FFO of $113.1 million, or $1.21 per diluted common share.
 This marked a substantial increase from its adjusted FFO of $83.9 million, or $1.04 per share earned in 2017.
 (Source: “Arbor Realty Trust Reports Fourth Quarter and Full Year 2018 Results and Declares Common Stock Dividend,” Arbor Realty Trust, Inc., February 15, 2019.)

 And since the company declared and paid four quarterly dividends totaling $0.98 per share in 2018, it had a regular dividend payout ratio of just 81%.

 Mind you, quarterly dividends aren’t the only checks that ARR stock investors have collected.
 Last December, the company’s board declared a special dividend of $0.15 per share.
 The dividend came from a sizable gain from a litigation settlement in the third quarter of 2018.
 Investors had a choice to receive the dividend payment in cash or in ABR common shares.
 The dividend was paid on January 31, 2019.
 (Source: “Arbor Realty Trust Declares Special Dividend of $0.15 per Share,” Arbor Realty Trust, Inc., December 17, 2018.)

-The neat thing is, after adding the special payment, we see that Arbor declared total dividends of $1.13 per share for the year—an amount that’s still covered with ease by its adjusted funds from operations of $1.21 per share.
+The neat thing is, after adding the special payment, we see that Arbor declared total dividends of $1.13 per share for the year—an amount that’s still covered with ease by its adjusted FFO of $1.21 per share.

 Given the REIT’s first-quarter dividend payment of $0.27 per share, its payout ratio came out to 82%.